zkxs/VoiceVolumeOverride/README.md

 ### Why is this needed?
 Some microphone hardware is simply quieter than it needs to be.
 You can't turn your microphone up higher than 100% in Windows/SteamVR, so software amplification is needed.

-### Why NeosModLoader over some other mod loader?
-Because this does not violate the [Neos Guidelines](https://docs.google.com/document/d/1mqdbIvbj1b2LeFhNzfAASeTpRZk6vmbXISYLdTXTVR4/edit#).